The Benlian Trust

 Overview

 The Benlian Trust was established in 1979 following the death of Edward Benlian in 1972, a prominent Armenian philanthropist who made his fortune in the London carpet trade.
-Created through a will proved on 19th March 1974 and formalized through a Scheme of 29th April 1992, the Trust represents the legacy of a man who, having no children, dedicated his entire estate to supporting the Armenian community.
-Edward Benlian was a pillar of the Armenian community in London and co-founder of Hay Dun (Armenian House) in 1961, having come to London as a young boy with his family from Caesaria (modern-day Kayseri) before World War I. The Trust operates with four trustees who receive no remuneration and focuses on educational support for Armenian students and cultural preservation for the London Armenian community.
+The Trust represents the legacy of a man who, having no children, dedicated his entire estate to supporting the Armenian community.
+Edward Benlian was a pillar of the Armenian community in London and co-founder of Hay Dun (Armenian House) in 1961, having come to London as a young boy with his family from Gesaria (modern-day Kayseri) before World War I. The Trust operates with trustees who receive no remuneration and focuses on educational support for Armenian students and cultural preservation for the London Armenian community.

 Funding Priorities